All Episodes

 Or let's put it that Gonzalez wrongly stated that he was not involved in discussions about the firings of federal prosecutors.

-I don't think the attorney general's statement that he was not involved in any discussions was accurate, said Sampson.
+I don't think the Attorney General's statement that he was not involved in any discussions was accurate, said Sampson.

-We've got a couple sound bites.
+We've got a couple soundbites.

-Um he said, look, you can be a great attorney and still not be in line with the president's policy.
+He said, look, you can be a great attorney and still not be in line with the president's policy.

-Uh and and that's that's fine and dead.
+And that's fine and dead.

 President, these people serve at the pleasure of the president.

-So it's important here to remember that Samson did not disparage or criticize The process.
+So it's important here to remember that Sampson did not disparage or criticize the process because you have to understand it's not about that.

 The Democrats want Samson looking good.